Sifchain/sifnode/docs/proposals/fixed_rate_swap_fees.md

 ## Changing the fee

-The value of `f` in the above formulas must be updatable with a regular Cosmos transaction however the transaction must be signed by the PMTP/rewards admin key.
-The value of `f` must satisfy `0 <= f <= 1` otherwise the transaction is rejected.
+The swap fee rate, `f`, in the above formulas must be updatable with a regular Cosmos transaction however the transaction must be signed by the PMTP/rewards admin key.
+The swap rate fee must satisfy `0 =< f =< 1` otherwise the transaction is rejected.

 ## Events